st-js/st-js/README.md

 ### New Checks

 - You cannot call methods on Enums (like `.ordinal()` / `valueOf()` / `.name()` ...)
+- You cannot do `instanceof` on interfaces

 ### Roadmap

 - Convert interfaces
 - Convert classes
 - Change `isInstanceOf` to do a JavaScript `instanceof`
-- Add a check to forbid `instanceof` on interfaces

 ### Open for discussion
 - Should we automatically replace ".equals()" with "==" ?